Updated: December 2020

 Do you feel like you’re spending a ton of time in your job search but producing very little results?
-If you’re struggling to land interviews, even after sending tons of applications, then it’s time to switch gears and try a new strategy.
-Ramping up your networking is where you’ll want to focus if you hope to uncover key contacts and land more interviews.
-Put your resume on the backburner and try rethinking your networking strategy instead.
+If you’re struggling to land interviews, even after sending tons of applications, then it’s time to try a new strategy.
+Networking strategy is where need to focus if you hope to uncover key contacts and land more interviews.
+Put your resume on the back-burner and try rethinking your networking strategy instead.
 In this blog post we’ll share the reasons networking is much more effective than online applications.
 We’ll also share some easy networking tips to add to your strategy.

 Networking is a powerful tool in the job search because people hire people they like; not resumes they like.
 In fact, the successful networker will never have to lead with resume.
 While your resume does serve an important purpose in the hiring process, it should always be used as a last resort when applying to jobs.
 Putting yourself out there to meet, connect and weave together a roadmap of valuable contacts is your best chance of beating online applications and the ATS black hole.
 People who excel at networking learn very quickly that the resume is just a formality.
 People skills and relationship building have the power to fast-track you to the hiring manager so think twice before avoiding strategic networking.
 It will get you to your goal in half the time and with a fraction of the frustration associated with traditional job search activities.

 The Key to Better Networking is to Ditch Traditional Networking